I grew up an insatiable reader. Fantasy and science fiction were my go-to genres,

 three times for my essays: in 2010, 2016 and 2020.

 Currently, I serve as the head of Ohio Dominican's English department and as Director

-of the Master of Arts in Liberal Studies Program.
+of the Master of Arts in English Program.
 I teach a wide variety of classes both to

 undergraduate students and in our M.A. in English program: courses in poetry (both

 But teaching is only a part of what I do.
 I dabble in sketching.
 I love to travel.

 I've taken students abroad, to Italy, Greece and Egypt.
 I’ve spent a lot of time in